-(87) Includes 16,667 shares of common stock issuable upon the exercise of warrants.
+(84) Includes 16,667 shares of common stock issuable upon the exercise of warrants.
+(85) Includes 15,000 shares of common stock issuable upon the exercise of warrants.

-(88) Includes 15,000 shares of common stock issuable upon the exercise of warrants.
+(65) he ides 15,000 shares of Common S but is a composition of the exception of warrants.

-(89) Moishe Hartstein is an affiliate of Palladium Capital Advisors LLC, a registered broker-dealer.
+(86) Moishe Hartstein is an affiliate of Palladium Capital Advisors LLC, a registered broker-dealer.
 These securities were transferred to Mr. Hartstein by Palladium Capital Advisors LLC in the ordinary course of business, and at the time of the time of transfer, Mr. Hartstein had no agreements or understandings directly or indirectly with any person to distribute the shares of common stock underlying this warrant.

-(90) All 294,205 shares of common stock issuable upon the exercise of warrants.

-(91) All 264,784 shares of common stock issuable upon the exercise of warrants.

-(92) All 8,500 shares of common stock issuable upon the exercise of warrants.

-(93) All 7,650 shares of common stock issuable upon the exercise of warrants.

-(94) All 3,315 shares of common stock issuable upon the exercise of warrants.

-(95) All 2,983 shares of common stock issuable upon the exercise of warrants.
+- (87) All 294,205 shares of common stock issuable upon the exercise of warrants. - (88) All 264,784 shares of common stock issuable upon the exercise of warrants. - (89) All 8,500 shares of common stock issuable upon the exercise of warrants. - (90) All 7,650 shares of common stock issuable upon the exercise of warrants. - (91) All 3,315 shares of common stock issuable upon the exercise of warrants. - (92) All 2,983 shares of common stock issuable upon the exercise of warrants.

-(96) The Benchmark Company, LLC is a registered broker-dealer.
+(93) The Benchmark Company, LLC is a registered broker-dealer.
 Mr. Adam Gordon and Mr. Richard Messina share voting and investment power over these securities.
 On March 31, 2011, we engaged The Benchmark Company, LLC to provide financial advisory services and other investment banking services to us for a period of six months.
 In connection with this engagement, we issued to The Benchmark Company, LLC 50,000 restricted shares of our common stock and a five-year warrant to purchase 50,000 shares of our common stock, at an initial exercise price of \$1.50 per share and we are obligated to pay The Benchmark Company LLC a monthly fee of \$8,000 and aggregate expenses over the period of the engagement not to exceed \$10,000.

-(97) All 8,840 shares of common stock issuable upon the exercise of warrants.

-(98) All 7,956 shares of common stock issuable upon the exercise of warrants.

-(99) All 9,945 shares of common stock issuable upon the exercise of warrants.

-(100) All 8,950 shares of common stock issuable upon the exercise of warrants.

-(101) Solomon Lax has voting and dispositive power over the securities held for the account of this selling stockholder.

-(102) All 6,667 shares of common stock issuable upon the exercise of warrants.

-(103) All 6,000 shares of common stock issuable upon the exercise of warrants.

-DESCRIPTION OF SECURITIES
+- (94) All 8,840 shares of common stock issuable upon the exercise of warrants. - (95) All 7,956 shares of common stock issuable upon the exercise of warrants. - (96) All 9,945 shares of common stock issuable upon the exercise of warrants. - (97) All 8,950 shares of common stock issuable upon the exercise of warrants. - (98) Solomon Lax has voting and dispositive power over the securities held for the account of this selling stockholder. - (99) All 6,667 shares of common stock issuable upon the exercise of warrants. - (100) All 6,000 shares of common stocck issuable upon the exercise of warrants.

+Certain Relationships and Related Party Transactions

+On March 31, 2011, in connection with our share exchange transaction with the former shareholders of InspireMD Ltd. and succession to InspireMD Ltd.'s business as our sole line of business, we transferred all of our pre-share exchange operating assets and liabilities to Saguaro Holdings, Inc., a Delaware corporation and our wholly owned subsidiary.
+Immediately after this transfer, we transferred all of Saguaro Holdings, Inc.'s outstanding capital stock to Lynn Briggs, our then-majority stockholder and our former president, chief executive officer, chief financial officer, secretary-treasurer and sole director, in exchange for the cancellation of 7,500,000 shares of our common stock held by Ms. Briggs.

+Description Of Securities